Hair Loss and Hormones, and PRP

 Androgenetic alopecia is the most common kind of hair loss in both women and men.
 This type of hair loss is caused by an imbalance of androgens.
 Androgens are male sex hormones and they are naturally present in women in very small amounts.
 Androgens and are essential for important functions in both sexes, including sex drive and regulation of hair growth.

 Hair thinning and loss is common with aging.
 Women typically notice an increase in hair loss at menopause.

 A variety of factors including ovarian cysts, high androgen index birth control pills, pregnancy, and menopause can cause imbalanced androgen levels.
 Hair loss in postmenopausal women is closely associated with testosterone or androgen deficiency (androgenic alopecia).
 Testosterone and thyroid deficiency (or thyroid excess) can also lead to dry, brittle hair that appears finer and breaks easily.

 Balancing your Hormones with BioTE® pellet therapy can reverse thinning and regrow lost hair.

 Rarely, women with extremely high levels of androgens may experience ‘male pattern hair loss’ if they genetically convert testosterone to DHT in the scalp/hair follicle.
 Lowering the dose or providing DHT-blocking supplements tends to resovlve this.
 Also, too little estrogen may contribute to hair loss.
 Estrogen may be prescribed in women who do not make enough estrogen from testosterone.

 Hormone balancing begins with a simple blood test.
 Get your results in 3 days.
-This February, couples save $375 on hormone balancing when you schedule together!
-Two consultations for the price of one.
 Age healthier, live happier, together.
+Schedule Online Today.